The Less Crazy Manifesto

 When you make information legible, behavior changes.

-• A partner reads a capabilities page before a call.
+- A partner understands your capabilities before a call.
 They ask better questions.
 The meeting is productive instead of introductory.

-• An investor reads a progress brief.
-They understand what shipped without scheduling a call.
+- An investor understands what shipped without scheduling a call.
 Trust builds without overhead.

-• A team member reads a release summary.
-They know what changed.
+- A team member knows what changed and why.
 Alignment happens without a standup.

 Small improvements compound.